Anasse Kazib

-Anasse Kazib (born 2 January 1987) is a French railway worker, trade-unionist and political activist.
-He was active in the 2018 railway strikes in France and became a visible media commentator and organizer in subsequent social movements.
-He attempted to run for the French presidency in 2022 and stood as a candidate in the 2024 legislative elections for the movement Révolution permanente.
+Anasse Kazib (born 2 January 1987) is a French railway worker, trade-unionist and trotskyist political activist.
+He was active in the 2018 railway strikes in France and became a visible news commentator and organizer in subsequent social movements.
+He attempted to run for the French presidency in 2022 and stood as a candidate in the 2024 legislative elections for the movement Révolution Permanente.

 Early life and background

 Anasse Kazib was born in 1987 in Sarcelles (Val-d'Oise) into a family of five children.
 He grew up in Sarcelles.
 His grandfather served as a Moroccan rifleman during World War II.
 His parents are originally from Essaouira and arrived in France in the early 1970s.

 Kazib worked as a courier for chemical laboratories before becoming a railway worker.
 In 2012 he became a signalman at the marshalling yard in Le Bourget.
 At the time he earned around €1,800 per month including bonuses.
 His wife has also been employed by the SNCF in the Paris Nord region since the mid-2000s; they married at age 21 and have two children.

 His father worked as a signalman at the SNCF and was employed on a contract basis; as a Moroccan national he could not obtain the same civil-service status as his French colleagues, a discriminatory situation later recognized in legal proceedings in 2018 relating to the "Chibanis" case.